 The term organic, however, is one term that must meet a defined standard issued by a specific organisation – such as USDA Organic, EcoCert in France and Biogro in NZ.

-But even the term, organic isn’t necessarily the only one good standard for beauty, because organic ingredients on their own don’t ensure a product’s performance, or even safety.
+But even the term organic isn’t necessarily the single good standard for beauty, because organic ingredients on their own don’t ensure a product’s performance, or even safety.

 Why should you be concerned?

-It is estimated that by the time most women leave home for work each day, we have put onto our skin, at least a dozen body products and cosmetics, each of which contain a dozen or more chemical ingredients – from our toothpaste, to our body wash, moisturiser, make up, and deodorant.
+It is estimated that by the time most women leave home for work each day, we have put onto our skin at least a dozen body products and cosmetics; each of which contain a dozen or more chemical ingredients – from our toothpaste, to our body wash, moisturiser, make up, and deodorant.
 A woman may begin using these products as a teenager and continue to use them into her 70’s.
-Making the amount of toxins her body has had to process over a lifetime, quite a phenomenal number.
+This makes the amount of toxins her body has to process over a lifetime quite a phenomenal number.